shallomkanyori/alx-backend-javascript/0x06-unittests_in_js/README.md

 - Every test should pass without any warning
 - You should use only one `spy` to complete this exercise
 - You should use a `beforeEach` and an `afterEach` hook to complete this exercise

+### Task 6
+Look into how to support async testing, for example when waiting for the answer of an API or from a Promise

+#### Create a new file `6-payment_token.js:`
+- Create a new function named `getPaymentTokenFromAPI`
+- The function will take an argument called `success` (boolean)
+- When `success` is true, it should return a resolved promise with the object `{data: 'Successful response from the API' }`
+- Otherwise, the function does nothing.

+#### Create a new file `6-payment_token.test.js` and write a test suite named `getPaymentTokenFromAPI`
+- Test the result of `getPaymentTokenFromAPI(true)`

+#### Tips:
+- You should be extremely careful when working with async testing.
+Without calling done properly, your test could be always passing even if what you are actually testing is never executed

+#### Requirements:
+- You should be able to run the test suite using `npm test 6-payment_token.test.js`
+- Every test should pass without any warning
+- You should use the `done` callback to execute this test